makingCambiamenti/candidate-test-f8959c46/README.md

 accessible to the web so please take that into account, and if you require the extra anonymity - please register a throwaway GitHub account instead of using your actual GitHub account.

-When you want to submit, simply open a pull request, and we will review it.

-If you aren't comfortable with submitting via a public pull request, please send us a zip file with your submission code instead.